De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 Predictive Load-Based Cooling

-Advanced systems incorporate load-predictive thermal models that anticipate cooling requirements based on transformer load current, ambient temperature trends, and historical thermal time constants.
+Geavanceerde systemen omvatten load-predictive thermal models that anticipate cooling requirements based on transformer load current, ambient temperature trends, and historical thermal time constants.
 When load current begins rising rapidly during morning peak buildup, the model predicts future temperature trajectory and pre-activates cooling equipment—preventing temperature overshoot that would occur with purely reactive control.
 Op dezelfde manier, during load decreases, the system gradually reduces cooling rather than abruptly stopping, avoiding thermal shocks to tank structures and bushings.

-Technologietype Nauwkeurigheid Installatiecomplexiteit Kostenniveau Levensduur Beste applicatie
+Technologietype Nauwkeurigheid Installatiecomplexiteit Kostenniveau Lifespan Beste applicatie

-Pt100 RTD ±0,3°C Laag Laag 10-15 jaren Olie temperatuur / Dry-type windings
+Pt100 RTD ±0,3°C Laag Laag 10-15 jaar Olie temperatuur / Dry-type windings

 5. Oil-Immersed Transformer Fluorescent Fiber Optic Temperature Monitoring Configuratie